gregorkovac/Algorithms/README.md

 You can find descriptions of the individual algorithms in their folders.

-**Warning:** if you are a FRI student, feel free to use the provided code to help yourself with homeworks, but don't copy it.
+**🚨 WARNING:** if you are a FRI student, feel free to use the provided code to help yourself with homeworks, but don't copy it.
 You don't want to get into any trouble, do you? 😅

 ## How to run the code